 Students who receive a certificate in airframe and powerplant may elect to complete the A.A.S. degree in aviation maintenance to enhance their employability.

-Students interested in qualifying for an FAA airframe mechanic’s certificate may choose to earn only the airframe certificate, and those who wish to qualify for an FAA powerplant mechanic’s certificate may choose to earn only the powerplant certificate.
+Students interested in qualifying for an FAA airframe mechanic's certificate may choose to earn only the airframe certificate.
+Those who wish to qualify for an FAA powerplant mechanic’s certificate may choose to earn only the powerplant certificate.

 Admission to the airframe and powerplant programs is at the discretion of the program faculty and requires an interview with the faculty advisor.
-The program normally starts around the beginning of September of each year.
-Applicants may start at other times if they meet experience and educational qualifications that meet departmental approval.
+The program normally starts around the end of August of each year.